malengatiger/dart_mistral_api/README.md

 # Dart Mistral API Package

 This Dart package provides idiomatic access to the Mistral AI API for both Dart and Flutter applications.
 Mistral AI is a powerful platform for artificial intelligence and machine learning tasks, and this package simplifies integration with your Dart and Flutter projects.

+The package hides the messy details of the Mistral API and lets you work with nice statically typed classes.

+- **MistralService**
+- **MistralRequest**
+- **MistralResponse**
+- **MistralEmbeddingRequest**
+- **MistralEmbeddingResponse**
+- **MistralModel**
+- **MistralEmbedding**
+- **MistralConstants**

 ## Installation